Glanceyes/Sogang-University-Computer-Science/README.md

 <br/>

-> *Warning: This repository is intended to be used as a reference for learning purposes only. **I strongly recommend that any attempt to cheat, plagiarize, or otherwise submit this work as one's own may be subject to result in disciplinary action in your course.** I'm not responsible for this, so please use this repository ethically and responsibly.*
+> *Warning: This repository is intended to be used as a reference for learning purposes only. **I strongly recommend that any attempt to cheat, plagiarize, or otherwise submit this work as one's own may be subject to result in disciplinary action in one's course.** I'm not responsible for this, so please use this repository ethically and responsibly.*

 <br/>